Click here to

 Entry requirements will vary depending on your provider and the style of Dental Nurse course you choose.

 Colleges and online learning providers will offer dental nursing diplomas.
-They will most likely ask for GCSEs in English Language, Maths and preferably a Science too at C/4 or above.
+They will most likely ask for GCSEs in English Language, Maths and preferably a Science too at C/4 or above, although this is not always mandatory.

 Roles and Responsibilities